AlexisMasseron/copyrightly.io/README.md

 ### LLL / Vyper

-A version of the *Claims* contract has been also implemented using Vyper.
-The result is [Claims.vy](contracts/Claims.v.py), which was first validated and compiled using the [Vyper Online Compiler](https://vyper.online/)
+A version of the *Complaints* contract has been also implemented using Vyper.
+The result is [Complaints.vy](contracts/Complaints.v.py), which was first validated and compiled using the [Vyper Online Compiler](https://vyper.online/)

 To integrate Vyper with Truffle, the Vyper compiler must be installed first as detailed